castedo/celauth/docs/ux.rst

 === =================
 === =================
  M   OpenID login is missing email address
- C   Email address from credible identity provider
- N   Email address not from credible identify provider A   Account "pre-assigned" to email address
+ A   Account already assigned to email address
 === =================